-With so many threats each day, your “treat mode” can be activated almost 24/7.
+With so many threats each day, your “threat mode” can be activated almost 24/7.

 It’s no wonder you’re exhausted!

-When anxiety strikes, fidgeting and jiggling pairs up with it.
+When anxiety strikes, fidgeting and jiggling pair up with it.

 Whatever it is, sitting still can become a challenge and you could find yourself constantly changing position.